Podcastindex-org/podcast-namespace/publishers/publishers.md

 While not strictly required, adding a reference to the publisher feed from the "child" feeds is a good idea, as it makes discovery of your other content much easier.
 Podcast apps can see this linkage and "walk back up the chain" to your publisher feed and then recommend your other podcast content to a listener.
+To do this, you will need to add a `<podcast:publisher>` tag in the `<channel>` of the "child" feed that will contain a `<podcast:remoteItem>` link to the publisher feed.

 ### Example